asjadbut/DorkVerse/README.md

 Inspired by [TakSec's Google Dorks Bug Bounty](https://github.com/TakSec/google-dorks-bug-bounty/) project.

-Enhanced and expanded for the bug bounty community with 150+ comprehensive dorks 🛡️
+Enhanced and expanded for the security researchers community with 150+ comprehensive dorks 🛡️

 ---